simonneutert/simonneutert/README.md

 ## Hi there 👋

-- 🔭 I enjoy writing web-apps and growing my bot army 🤖
+- 🌝 I enjoy writing code for bits and giggles!
-- 😍 I am passionate about Ruby! #teamroda 🤓
+- 😍 Ruby is my passion! #teamroda
-- 🌱 Clojure tickles my fancy 🤙🥰
+- 🤓 Clojure tickles my fancy.
+- 🥸 ~~JavaScript~~TypeScript pays the bills.

 ## Development